vippsas/vipps-plugins/README.md

 [Login](https://www.vipps.no/produkter-og-tjenester/bedrift/logg-inn-med-vipps/logg-inn-med-vipps/)
 for Vipps.

+We are working with plugin providers to get new and updated plugins to support MobilePay.
-*Most plugins will be available for MobilePay in Finland and Denmark in Q1 2024.*
+Most plugins will be available for MobilePay in Finland and Denmark in Q1 2024.
+The sections below will be updated as soon as statuses or plans change.

 <Tabs
 defaultValue="vipps"